digitalocean/go-workers2/README.md

   // Add a job to a queue with retry producer.EnqueueWithOptions("myqueue3", "Add", []int{1, 2}, workers.EnqueueOptions{Retry: true})

+  // Add a job to a queue passing the context to redis producer.EnqueueWithContext(ctx.Background(), "myqueue3", "Add", []int{1, 2}, workers.EnqueueOptions{Retry: true})

   // stats will be available at http://localhost:8080/stats go workers.StartAPIServer(8080)